What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Communications: Slightly expensive international call centres.
 Good internet on the mainland and ADSL connections can even be found on popular islands such as Ko Pha Ngan.
 Post good value - best to send parcels at the 'slow air' (SAL) rate which is half the price of regular Air and usually take much less than the 1.5 months delivery time announced, in particularly if you register it (an additional B25) and put an airmail sticker on the package.

-• URL: Liked Travel Fish - it's a great resource with good FAQ for first timers.
-Also see http://www.thai-experience.org for festival dates and volunteering
+• URL: As mentioned Travel Fish - it's a great resource with good FAQ for first timers.
+There is actually so much great information on the web regarding Thailand that it can't all be included here.

-Rooms of a normal Asian standard, great value away from main tourist attractions and conversely steadily raising prices in main tourist haunts (popular beaches and islands and of course the Ko San road in Bangkok).
+Rooms of a normal Asian standard, great value away from main tourist attractions and conversely steadily rising prices in main tourist haunts (popular beaches and islands and of course the Khao San road in Bangkok).

 • Hot water: Not common, if on the cheap

-Worth mentioning is that the Khao San Road (which after all many travellers will want to stay on) can get very full even early in the day and although you can normally find 'something' it might take a fair bit of searching - solution: if dead set to stay in a nice place in the heart of it all, you might want to book ahead.
+Worth mentioning is that the Khao San Road (which after all many travellers will want to stay on) can get very full even early in the day during peak seasons and although you can normally find 'something' it might take a fair bit of searching - solution: if dead set to stay in a nice place in the heart of it all, you might want to book ahead.
+There are tonnes of options, but right in the heart of it D&D is as good a first place as any to land and given the huge sign it's easy to find.

 Away from Bangkok and the Khao San Road, a good range of accommodation is easy to find (apart from popular beach resorts during Christmas and a few other times of the year), although as mentioned 'above the rock bottom' (aka slightly nicer places) rates are slowly rising and standards dropping.
 AC is nice in the hot season, but comes at a price.
 If sleeping in beach huts which are common on Thailand's islands/beaches, make sure they are secure.